|

 have been buying him, but just imagine the grin on his face

-when he opens the envelope with the gift certificate for a day
+when he opens the envelope with the fly fishing gift certificate

 - Need